ComboBox

 - XAML

-This example binds the items in a combo box using a data template.
+This example binds the items in the combo box using a data template.
 The C# code-behind loads the installed font family names and binds them to the ItemsSource property.

 <StackPanel Margin="20">